OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-29.md

 ## Ezekiel 29:17

-In the twenty-seventh year, in the first month, on the first day of the month, the word of the Lord came to me:
+In the twenty-seventh year, in the first month, on it's first day, the word of the Lord was given to me:

 ## Ezekiel 29:18